guyogev/guyogev.github.io/_posts/2018-04-02-where-do-HTML-pages-come-from.md

 we could have avoided.

-As rule of thumb, I feel that the more complex the UX is, the stronger is the indication we should choose SCR.
+As rule of thumb, I feel that the more complex the UX is, the stronger is the indication we should choose CSR.

 At one end of the scale there are static pages:
 - Everything on the page is predefined.